-Already well known in Taiwan as a soloist and winner of several competitions, both as a pianist and clarinetist, Kai-Yun Lu came to the United States to study at the New England Conservatory of Music and pursue a career as a clarinetist.
-In her sophomore year at the New England Conservatory she won the school's annual Concerto Competition, becoming one of the youngest students in the New England Conservatory's history to ever win this award.
-She has subsequently performed concertos with the New England Conservatory Symphony Orchestra, Cambridge Symphony Orchestra, and the Taipei Symphony Orchestra.
-In 1997 Ms. Lu was awarded a fellowship to the Tanglewood Music Festival.
+Already well known in Taiwan as a soloist and winner of several national competitions, both as a pianist and clarinetist, Kai-Yun Lu came to the United States to study at the New England Conservatory of Music and pursue a career as a clarinetist.
+Ms. Lu was sponsored, in full scholarship, by the Evergreen Foundation and the Chimei Culture Foundation.
+In her sophomore year at the New England Conservatory she won the school's annual Concerto Competition, becoming one of the youngest students in the Conservatory's history to win this award

 B.M., M.M., New England Conservatory; Artist Diploma, Boston University